Hanwha Life CGO Dong-Won Kim Reaffirms Commitment to Strengthening South Korea-UAE Financial Cooperation at ADFW 2025

 News provided byHanwha Life

-- "Advancing the South Korea–UAE '100-Year Partnership' Through Finance," the CGO said in his Opening Address
+"Advancing the South Korea-UAE '100-Year Partnership' Through Finance," says CGO in Opening Address

 SEOUL, South Korea and ABU DHABI, UAE, Dec.
-8, 2025 /PRNewswire/ -- Dong-Won Kim, Chief Global Officer (CGO) at Hanwha Life, delivered the opening address at the Global Markets Summit during Abu Dhabi Finance Week (ADFW) 2025 on Dec.
-8, highlighting the importance of South Korea–UAE cooperation and the role of finance in strengthening bilateral ties.
+10, 2025 /PRNewswire/ -- Dong-Won Kim, Chief Global Officer (CGO) at Hanwha Life, delivered the opening address at the Global Markets Summit during Abu Dhabi Finance Week (ADFW) 2025, highlighting the importance of South Korea-UAE cooperation and the role of finance in strengthening bilateral ties.

 The Global Markets Summit, an official session of ADFW 2025, brings together global financial leaders to examine structural changes in capital markets and discuss the future direction of international capital networks.

-In his remarks, the CGO noted that "since the establishment of diplomatic relations in 1980, South Korea and the UAE have continuously expanded the scope of cooperation," adding that Hanwha Finance will take the lead in carrying forward a "100-year Partnership" between the two nations for the next generation.
+In his remarks, the CGO noted that "since the establishment of diplomatic relations in 1980, South Korea and the UAE have continuously expanded the scope of cooperation", adding that Hanwha Finance will take the lead in carrying forward a "100-year partnership" between the two nations.

-Dong-Won Kim emphasized that South Korea and the UAE "share a common DNA – one that transforms crises into opportunities, embraces change with courage, and values trust-based, long-term partnerships."
-He added that finance plays a critical role in building a sustainable financial partnership between the two countries, calling it "the catalyst that transforms the will to cooperate into feasible opportunities.
+Mr. Kim emphasised that South Korea and the UAE "share a common DNA – one that transforms crises into opportunities, embraces change with courage, and values trust-based, long-term partnerships".
+He added that finance plays a critical role in building a sustainable financial partnership between the two countries, calling it: "The catalyst that transforms the will to cooperate into feasible opportunities.
 It is the vital force that sustains industry and fuels innovation."

 He also highlighted the importance of practical and sustainable cooperation with Abu Dhabi.
 "Together, with Abu Dhabi's sophisticated market infrastructure, we aim to create a new financial ecosystem," he said, projecting that future cooperation between the two countries will expand across key financial areas, including co-investments in real-world assets, supply-chain finance and cross-border payment infrastructure, and development of digital-asset platforms.